-In this paper, we designed two simple expressway lanechange scenarios to analyse and evaluate the effectiveness and human-like nature of the lane-change behaviour of this algorithm.
-The scenario 1 is a two-lane highway with a lane width of 4 meters.
-The scenario 2 is a merger scenario.
-The initial positions and initial speeds of each vehicle are shown in Fig.8.
-As shown in Fig. 8(a), the driver of the host vehicle intends to change to the adjacent lane and interact with the obstacle vehicle, when the ahead vehicle moves slowly.
-Similarly, scenario 2 is the ramp import where the host vehicle interacts with the obstacle vehicle on the main road when it cuts into the adjacent lane.
+In this paper, we designed two simple expressway lane-change scenarios to analyze and evaluate the effectiveness and humanlike nature of the lane-change behaviour of this algorithm.
+Scenario 1 is a two-lane highway with a lane width of 4 meters.
+Scenario 2 is a merger scenario.
+The initial positions and initial speeds of each vehicle are shown in Fig. 8.
+As shown in Fig. 8a, the driver of the host vehicle intends to change to the adjacent lane and interact with the obstacle vehicle when the ahead vehicle moves slowly.
+Similarly, Scenario 2 is the ramp import where the host vehicle interacts with the obstacle vehicle on the main road when it cuts into the adjacent lane.
 All driving scenarios were constructed and tested on the MATLAB-Simulink platform.